- Retina Research Foundation

 This project aims to understand the molecular mechanisms that drive axolotl regeneration of retinal cells.

-Throughout 2023, Dr. Monaghan’s laboratory will perform imaging of live, genetically modified axolotls that allows the visualization of cell behavior in the regenerating retina.
+Throughout 2023, Dr. Monaghan’s laboratory performed imaging of live, genetically modified axolotls that allows the visualization of cell behavior in the regenerating retina.
 This will be used to identify the cell sources that contribute to the regenerating retina.
 His team will also compare two different injury models to determine if different cells that mediate regeneration arise from different regions of the eye.
 Further, they will also compare the molecular signaling between the two injury models to determine if they use common cell signaling to regenerate the retina.

 Specific Aims: